Advertiser Disclosure

 Although there’s some paperwork involved, adding the ability to accept EBT payments can increase your overall sales while also helping your local community.

-In this article, we’ll show you how to become an authorized EBT retailer and discuss the hardware requirements you’ll have to meet before you can accept EBT payments.
+In this article, we’ll show you how to become an authorized EBT retailer and discuss the hardware you’ll need to accept EBT payments.
 We’ll also discuss the processing costs associated with EBT payments and recommend some top-rated merchant service providers that offer support for EBT payments at a fair and reasonable cost.

 Learn More About Our Top Picks